sitano/sitano.github.io/cv.md

 June 2021 - Present
 Senior Software Engineer (C/C++, Go, Rust, Ruby, Python)

-R&D Infrastructure department.
-I research opportunities and develop systems to implement non-trivial performance and security optimizations across the stack.
-C/C++, Rust, Go, Ruby.
+R&D: I have been developing optimizations, systems, and research projects for our infrastructure platform to drive performance and security enhancements across the stack.
+Linux Kernel, Linux Containers, C/C++, Rust, Go, and Ruby.

-- containers (lxc, containerd), isolation (lxc), linux, kubernetes
-- performance
+Achievements:

+- Developed in-house distributed serverless compute platform think AWS Lambda or Google Function or something similar to what Fly.io is doing.
+- Optimized sandboxes spawn speed.
+I saved more than x2 in wall clock time, -30% of total production CPU usage, and -100GBs of total cluster RAM usage.
+- Developed rootless containers teleportation technology for the old Ruby VM.
+- Wrote a couple of native (C/C++) add-ons to different VMs (Ruby and Node.js).
+- Developed in-house Linux containerization.
+- Developed Kubernetes network traffic monitoring system.

+Responsibilities:

+- Containerization (lxc, containerd/libcontainer, gvisor, wasm internals) and isolation, Kubernetes (internals), Linux (debugging) development and derivatives
+- Performance optimizations (research, patching)
-- observability
+- Observability (research, development)
-- hacking around Ruby VM internals
+- Ruby VM internals (research, patching)
-- debugging: OOMs, deadlocks, stalls, kernel, ...
+- Debugging various production issues, including OOMs, deadlocks, stalls, and Linux kernel-related problems.

+Skills: Linux · Distributed Systems · Rust (Programming Language) · C

 ### Software Engineer at ScyllaDB Inc.

 Oct 2019 - May 2021
 Field Engineering (C++, Go, Python, Bash, Java) and DBaaS (Cloud/Go).

-- Field Engineering (c++/go/python), patches and tools.
-- DBaaS developer (go)
-- benchmarks, open-source contributions, databases research, writing articles.
+- Field Engineering: Leveraged expertise in C++, Go, and Python to conduct production-level customer-faced investigations and contribute to ScyllaDB, including the creation of patches (tracing optimizations) and tools (ansible plugins) for enhancing functionality and performance.
+- DBaaS Development: Was part of the Database-as-a-Service (DBaaS) team using Go, providing scalable and efficient database management capabilities.
+- Benchmarks and Open-Source Contributions: Actively participated in OSS benchmarking activities, evaluating the performance and efficiency of ScyllaDB.
+Made contributions (ie YCSB) to open-source projects, sharing knowledge and insights with the software development community.
+- DevRel-ed a bit: Authored a few articles on databases and ScyllaDB performance.

+Bonus:
+- We won in-house hackathon with our team by developing S3 binary-compatible frontend for ScyllaDB

+Skills: Linux · Distributed Systems · Go/Java/C++ · Databases

 ### Principal Software Engineer at Nimses

 Mar 2017 - September 2019
-Social Network, Core Team (Go, GCP)

-Lead developer at Social Network.
-Backend.
-Go, gRPC, GCP, Spanner, Datastore, PubSub, Kubernetes, AWS/RDS/PostgreSQL/Redis, Kafka.
+Principal Software Engineer | Social Network | Go, gRPC, GCP, Spanner, Datastore, PubSub, Kubernetes, AWS/RDS/PostgreSQL/Redis, Kafka

+Key Accomplishments:

-- I created a system that has grown to hundreds of services running in production,
+- Successfully created and managed a system comprising hundreds of services running in production.
-- I built private blockchain system that can scale horizontally (mixed btc&eth architecture),
+- Developed a private scalable blockchain.
-- I built a modern instant messaging system (like telegram),
+- Started a modern instant messaging system, similar to Telegram, offering seamless communication experiences.
-- I built a baseline library for microservices, founded coding standards,
+- Established a baseline library for microservices and implemented coding standards for improved development efficiency.
-- I led the migration from AWS to the Google Cloud Platform,
+- Led the migration from AWS to the Google Cloud Platform, ensuring smooth transition and optimized cloud infrastructure.
-- I interviewed people and helped others to learn concurrency,
+- Conducted interviews and provided guidance to team members, fostering learning and growth in concurrent programming.
-- I managed teams in order to get those projects done.
+- Effectively managed teams to deliver projects on time and to high standards.
+- Created and nurtured a development culture that emphasized innovation, collaboration, and code quality.

+Responsibilities:

+- Tackling challenging technical problems and implementing robust solutions.
+- Assisting teams and streamlining processes for improved efficiency and productivity.
-- I created and managed a development culture.
+- Ensuring code quality and promoting a strong development culture within the organization.

+Technology Stack:

+Go, gRPC, Google Cloud Platform (GCP), Spanner, Datastore, PubSub, Kubernetes, AWS/RDS/PostgreSQL/Redis, Kafka

 ### Site Reliability Engineer at Exit Games